-What happened that YK2 has brought such changes to the tradition of 500 years of publishing tradition that we are in the process cleaning our shelves from misrepresented "reviews" from an exploding vanity press where self publishing authors have been tricked into signing away their DMR, or any control of the books digital marketing rights.
+What happened that YK2 has brought such changes to the tradition of 500 years of publishing tradition that we are in the process cleaning our shelves from misrepresented "reviews" from an exploding vanity press where self-publishing authors have been tricked into signing away their DMR, or any control of the books digital marketing rights.
 Go figure!

 We choose to value our reputation for recommending books that actually dates from Mac&Murray publishing software in 1977 entitled BookMark ... an Apple Hero Award winner... which was a directory that turned down a corner on a recommended read.
 Yes, a professional reputation really does matter because we had letters from librarians scolding us for suggesting a nasty habit.

-Something I know from experience that just happens where the vanity writer is so happy to be "published" he is expected to continue on work away at at kitchen table producing a second something for display on web pages loaded with banners ads selling someone else's brand, that don't even pay the author a penny per chick.
+Something I know from experience that just happens where the vanity writer is so happy to be "published" he is expected to continue on work away at his kitchen table producing the second something for display on web pages loaded with banners ads selling someone else's brand, that doesn't even pay the author a penny per click.

 The point is wasting your bandwidth time, is that book format lovers require a standard of literary quality.
 As that of many famous authors focused on movable feasts, as Ernest Hemingway's words; and simple descriptions by Lawrence Sanders on how to build a sandwich so juicy it needed to be eaten over a kitchen sink.

-Now that the hard costs have changed so drastically through just in time digital printing on drop ship demand, and virtual high quality white paper replacing pulp, the independent publisher really needs to understand that the stigma of vanity publishers, who offer "Free" help, are very costly when ignoring the self published "Rich Dad, Poor Dad" advice of maintaining control, really needs an alternative choice of making a living as a writer.
+Now that the hard costs have changed so drastically through just in time digital printing on drop ship demand, and virtual high-quality white paper replacing pulp, the independent publisher really needs to understand that the stigma of vanity publishers, who offer "Free" help, are very costly when ignoring the self-published "Rich Dad, Poor Dad" advice of maintaining control, really needs an alternative choice of making a living as a writer.
 I believe it is CO-OP publishing.

-From my freelance magazine writer / photographer days the protocol for submitting will be outlined in a soon to be published PDF (free for now) BannerCookBookRecipes Writers and Food Photographers guidelines which may be per-ordered by clicking on the proposed book cover, left, and establishing a non-spam connection to validate who you really are, as required by Copyright Law, which is something all authors need to maintain themselves.
+From my freelance magazine writer / photographer days the protocol for submitting will be outlined in a soon to be published PDF (free for now) BannerCookBookRecipes Writers and Food Photographers guidelines which may be pre-ordered by clicking on the proposed book cover, left, and establishing a non-spam connection to validate who you really are, as required by Copyright Law, which is something all authors need to maintain themselves.

-|Copyright © 2000-2016 Mac&Murray, that also may be contacted by clicking the transom above the door.
-Following the requirements of magazines to have a masthead of how a 'Letter to the Editor' could be delivered, Mac&Murray, of firstname.lastname@example.org may be reached at 3703 E. Alsea River Highway, E2, Waldport, Oregon 97394 (James Beard country) where caller ID enabled phone numbers will be answered at 503-753-5868.|
+|Copyright © 2000-2017 Mac&Murray, that also may be contacted by clicking the transom above the door.
+Following the requirements of magazines to have a masthead of how a 'Letter to the Editor' could be delivered toMac&Murray, of email@example.com, which may be reached by snail-mail at Box 678, Waldport, Oregon 97394, where caller ID enabled phone numbers will be answered at 503-753-5868.|